Whether you are new to keeping betta fish or have had them before, the idea of a betta sorority tank might be an exciting new venture to try.

-If you are ready and up to the challenge, the most important part of starting your betta sorority is choosing the correct size tank.
+If you are ready and up to the challenge, the most important part of starting your betta sorority is choosing the correct size betta tank.

 Betta owners have a common misconception, especially those who have not conducted enough research, that betta fish are happy living in tiny tanks or bowls.
 It is also not helpful when many retailers will happily sell starter betta kits that are too small and offer poor advice to their customers.

 Betta fish do like space.
-The cause of this misunderstanding is because wild betta fish can often be found living in small puddles.
+The cause of this misunderstanding is that wild betta fish can often be found living in small puddles.
 These small areas of water are usually isolated pockets in rice paddies or other wetland areas of southeast Asia where there is a concentration of rainfall.

-How Many Female Bettas In A 10 Gallon Tank
+How Many Female Bettas In A 10 Gallon Tank?

 A 10-gallon tank of standard dimensions is only suitable for one female betta.
 If you choose a shallower tank that covers a broader area, you should comfortably manage two bettas, and at a push, this is the absolute minimum tank size for three female bettas.
 Use your judgment and give each betta enough space.

-How Many Female Bettas In A 20 Gallon Tank
+How Many Female Bettas In A 20 Gallon Tank?

 Three to five female betta can be housed in a 20-gallon tank, and this again depends on the dimensions of the tank itself.
 A taller tank will be very cramped for even three female betta fish to live comfortably together.
 A shallower tank will have a wider area and should provide enough room for up to five maximum.
 I would recommend setting up your tank and then making a judgment yourself.